-Not everyone lives in a natural environment, where abundant trees and open space provide welcoming respite from everyday stress and a convenient outlet for beneficial exercise.
-However, the addition of thoughtfully-planned open spaces in urban environments can add to city dwellers’ perceptions of their general health.
-That’s according to 2006 research published in the Journal of Epidemiology and Community Health.
+Not everyone lives in a natural environment, where abundant trees and open space provide a welcoming respite from everyday stress and a convenient outlet for beneficial exercise.
+However, the addition of thoughtfully planned open spaces in urban environments can add to city dwellers’ perceptions of their general health.
+This is according to 2006 research published in the Journal of Epidemiology and Community Health.

 Nature can improve the quality of life for older adults.

 As adults age, they often experience diminished quality of life due to medical issues and mental health concerns.
 In a 2015 study published in Health and Place, researchers found that nature exerts an influential and nuanced effect on the lives of older adults.